What are the benefits of Google Analytics 4?

 Google have stated you will be able to see your Universal Analytics reports for some time after 1st July but only new data will flow into GA4.
 Moving over to GA4 as soon as you can allows a better chance for GA4 to learn about your website ecosystem, and work to its full capability come July 2023.

-In app purchases: GA4 lets you track transactions made within your android or IOS apps through the "in app purchases" tab.
+Another benefit of Google Analytics 4 is the in app purchases feature: GA4 lets you track transactions made within your android or IOS apps through the "in app purchases" tab.

 GA4 supports website and mobile app analytics whereas UA would need to look at mobile and web data separately, so this new feature is incredible, promising to give us all a better understanding of our visitor's journey across all devices.
 Updating the mobile features on GA4 means you can deliver the best user experience to the 54.4% (excluding tablets)* of all traffic that is coming from a mobile device. *https://www.statista.com/statistics/277125/share-of-website-traffic-coming-from-mobile-devices/